 These security professionals possess knowledge of programming, computer terminology, codes, and computer security.
 And they usually conduct their work ethically; yes, they hack ethically!
 Hackers work to improve systems and create defenses rather than just penetrating the existing protection.
 Because of their skills, they can anticipate risks to which your system or networks are exposed as malicious attackers.

 On the other end, Crackers are those you are constantly warned about.
 These individuals work to penetrate the organization’s systems and networks without authorization.
 These are the culprits that hackers work to keep out of your systems and networks.
-Trackers are generally malicious, intending to steal information or hijack your networks and systems for ransom.
+Crackers are generally malicious, intending to steal information or hijack your networks and systems for ransom.

 And some of the few crackers may even be breaking into systems and networks, believing they do so for charitable purposes.
 A good example is crackers who break into networks of big corporations hated by people en masse for some reason – maybe because they are polluting the nearby lake or involved in child labor abroad.
 Rackers break into these systems to make the corporations pay either by ransoming data or destroying it.

-Ethical Viewpoint
+Ethical viewpoint

 In general terms, hackers are the good guys, while crackers are the culprits.
 Hackers are typically given the legal mandate to break into networks with the primary purpose of spotting loopholes.
 Their report is then used to fortify the system’s defenses.
 This makes their whole process ethical.
-Hackers, on the other end, do the opposite.
+Crackers, on the other end, do the opposite.
 They penetrate systems with the primary purpose of harming, and there is normally a hidden agenda, whether it’s financial gain or publicity.

-Differences in Skills
+Differences in skills

 While they can penetrate one specific system, they usually do not possess the skills to build their programs. etc.; even with these limited skills, they are never to be ignored as they have invested their time searching for ways to penetrate and damage systems.

-Know the Differences
+Know the differences

 Thus, with the growing fears spread by media outlets, there’s no better time to always equip yourself with more knowledge of what is happening around you.
 This helps you to make informed decisions rather than being overly fearful of the masses, thanks to the media frenzies that blow everything out of proportion.

 This isn’t to say that you should not follow up and listen to vital information and news; it is also important to know current information.
-Consequently, hackers and crackers are not the same. s much as we need anti-malware programs and software to protect us from malware attackers and skimming individuals all over the internet, we also need hackers to build these programs.
+Consequently, hackers and crackers are not the same.
+As much as we need anti-malware programs and software to protect us from malware attackers and skimming individuals all over the internet, we also need hackers to build these programs.

 Share this article